kjlo/hyprdrop/README.md

 >[!WARNING]
 >
-> Hyprdrop currently only supports terminal apps.
-I've not tested it other ones yet.
+> Hyprdrop currently supports only terminal applications.
+I have not tested it with other types yet.

 ### Window Rules
 For better experience you can add some window rules to your hyprland config.
 This create a centered floating window with defined size.